gurindernarang/AngularInterviewQuestions/README.md

 </div>
 ```

 Now what if we want to remove the extra div?
-So what we can do here is we can use ng-container here instead of div.
+So what we can do here, we can use ng-container instead of extra div.

 ```
 <ng-container *ngIf="users">